SerKnight/face-block/README.md

 * You will need to reload if you change your metamask account for the app to pickup the new address.
 * I need to work on the UI/UX logging to utilize the contract events with Web3
 * reference common errors for troubleshooting
+* I ended up storing images as DataURI's as it seemed the most effective way, but i'd like to learn the golden way for IPFS content sharing!

 # Testing